 Grouped Wave Approach

 In the grouped wave approach, you will divide up one large migration into more smaller and manageable migrations.
 This approach will be best for an organization that cannot allocate a large chunk of time to the migration.

 Big Bang Approach

 This type of migration approach is most commonly used that organizations use when they want migration process to be done all at one time.
-This approach may be much smoother and result in lower migration cost, however will require that all operations be shit down for a period of time.
+This approach may be much smoother and result in lower migration cost, however, will require that all operations be shut down for a period of time.

 6. Build Migration Plan

 After completing steps 1-5 it is finally time to build the migration plan which will include all of the resources, processes, and technical configuration necessary to execute the migration.
 A brief overview of what your plan should include is: